Now the pathway I’ve drawn here

 We see an intermediate and nucleotide synthesis

-as I’ve known ribose 5-phosphate shown here.
+as I’ve noted ribose 5-phosphate shown here.

 And we also have erythrose 4-phosphate

 which is important for